 Plan a meal like this on a day when the park is open later, and you can experience Pandora, the World of Avatar, in the evening.

 Again, these are just suggestions to help offset parking charges for off-site guests.
 And the tradeoff might not be worth it for those of you who plan to spend the early morning touring time in the parks.

 Lastly, I wanted to mention parking at Disney Springs and the Disney World Water Parks.
-At this time Blizzard Beach is the only water park open.

 Thankfully, parking is complimentary at all three of these locations: